 ■Activity name and profile

-She is from Tokyo and goes by her real name, Shirato Yuu.
+He is from Tokyo and works under his real name, Shirato Yuu.

-I graduated from Tama Art University in March from the Department of Graphic Design, and from spring I will be working at a design production company in Tokyo.
+I graduated from Tama Art University in March with a degree in graphic design, and from spring I will be working at a design production company in Tokyo.

 Up until now, I have mainly worked on design, but also on photography and video production.

-Tufting was an expressive technique that I first encountered in my graduation project, and although I had always been interested in it, I never really found the opportunity to try it.
+Tufting is an expressive technique that I first encountered in my graduation project, and although I had always been interested in it, I never had the opportunity to try it.

 I started tufting as part of my graduation project, so I've only been doing it for about five months.

-I hope to continue creating more pieces that make use of tufting!
+I hope to continue creating works that make full use of tufting!

 ■Production process and key points

-I thought it would be good to start with something small, so I started by creating a menu.
+I thought something small would be good to start with, so I started by creating a menu.

-I realized later that it is quite difficult to express letters with tufting, and when I looked it up, I found that it is not recommended as a first step lol.
-Moreover, since the letters are small, I started with something quite difficult.
+I realized later that expressing letters with tufting is quite difficult, and after researching, I found out that it's not recommended as a first step. lol Moreover, since the letters were small, I started with something that was quite difficult.

-Since I was making my works at home, it was difficult to prepare a large space, so for large pieces such as noren, lanterns, and signs, I made them in separate parts and then joined them together later.
+Since I was making my works at home, it was difficult to prepare a large space, so for large works such as noren curtains, lanterns, and signs, I made them in separate parts and then joined them together later.

-I taught myself how to make things by watching videos and websites without going to any workshops, so I made quite a few mistakes.
+I didn't go to any workshops, I just taught myself by watching videos and websites, so I made quite a few mistakes.

-Lanterns, signs, and other items are designed and assembled after considering the development diagram.
-Cotton is then stuffed inside and wood is inserted into the legs of the sign to enable it to stand on its own.
+Lanterns and signs are designed and assembled by considering the unfolding diagram, and then cotton is stuffed inside or wood is inserted into the legs of the sign to make it stand on its own.

 It was a lot of fun, like the crafts I did as a child, making things using my imagination.

-I majored in graphic design so I had no knowledge of textiles whatsoever, but even so I was able to create the piece pretty much exactly as I wanted!
+I majored in graphic design, so I had no knowledge of textiles, but even so, I was able to create the piece I wanted pretty much!

-In the future, I would like to explore new possibilities for tufting by mixing in other materials and techniques.
+In the future, I would like to explore new ways of expressing tufting by mixing in other materials and techniques.

-The first set of tools was a starter set from rugmatag!
-I also bought other small tools from other shops.
+My first set of tools was a starter set from rugmatag!
+I also purchased other small tools from other shops.

 The yarn used is soft acrylic yarn from rugmatag, as well as similar acrylic yarn from other shops.

-The largest noren curtain in this work has a simple design, but the blue base stands out, so I thought that if I used yarn of one color, the design would not stand out and it would look flat, so I mixed two different colors of blue yarn and wove them in.
-By mixing two colors, I also tried to express a texture like the uneven dyeing that appears on noren curtains that have been used for many years in old shops.
+The largest noren curtain in this work has a simple design, but the blue base stands out, so I thought that if I used yarn of one color, the design would not stand out and it would end up looking flat, so I mixed two different shades of blue yarn and wove them in.
+Also, by mixing two colors, I tried to express a texture like the uneven dyeing that appears on noren curtains that have been used for many years in old shops.

 ■ Future activities

-This will be held in Tokyo, but on Saturday, April 19th, I will be exhibiting this graduation project at an event called "Gekihatsu" at a gallery called DDD ART En in Shimokitazawa!
+The event will be held in Tokyo, but on Saturday, April 19th, I will be exhibiting my graduation project at an event called "Gekihatsu" at a gallery called DDD ART En in Shimokitazawa!

 It's a fun event with art, music, pop-ups, food and drinks!